draftdev/startup-marketing-checklist/_posts/2017-10-03-blogging-platforms.markdown

 - **[Contentful](https://www.contentful.com/)** - Like ButterCMS, Contentful can be used as a complete content management system with an API that will hook into your site.
 Both solutions are only recommended for developers.

+- **[Drupal](https://www.drupal.org/)** - Free, open source, PHP.
+Drupal is a full-fledged content management system with a huge community.

 - **[Ghost](https://ghost.org/)** - An open source platform, Ghost can be installed on your server or you can use Ghost Pro to let them serve it up.

 - **[Jekyll](https://jekyllrb.com/)** - I use Jekyll for most of my landing pages and side project blogs.
 It allows you to write in markdown and updates are as simple as a push to Github.